Do you know that a NASA spacecraft launched 20 years ago is still working at the Red Planet?

 Future missions, like the Japanese Space Agency’s Martian Moons eXploration (MMX) spacecraft, will seek to land on these moons.

-In the distant future, missions might even create bases on them for astronauts, NASA said.
+NASA said that missions might even create bases on them in the distant future for astronauts.

 And if they do, they will rely on data from an orbiter that began its odyssey at the start of the millennium.